Computer security is all about the protection of all hardware & software devices used in your computer system.

 According to Swarup Bhunia, “Hardware security primitives play an important role in ensuring trust, integrity, and authenticity of integrated circuits (ICs) and electronic systems.1′

-Here are some security hardware devices that businesses need to protect against threats:
+Here are some Computer Hardware Security Devices that businesses need to protect against threats:

 There are four types of firewalls:

 - stateful packet-filtering firewalls,

 - Proxy Server